getreu/tp-note/docs/source/tpnote--manpage.md

 ```

 The error page template '`tmpl_html.viewer_error`' (see below)
-does not provide '`fm_*`' variables, because of possible header syntax
+does not provide '`fm.fm_*`' variables, because of possible header syntax
 errors.
 Instead, the variable '`{{ doc_error }}`' contains the error
 message as raw UTF-8 and the variable
 '`{{ doc_text | markup_to_html | safe }}`' the HTML rendition of the text source